-Notes to the Consolidated Annual Financial Statements For the years ended December 31, 2023 and 2022 (Expressed in thousands of Canadian dollars)
+Notes to the Consolidated Annual Financial Statements For the years ended December 31, 2024 and 2023 (Expressed in thousands of Canadian dollars, except for per share amounts)

 Revenue recognition under an operating lease commences when the tenant has the right to use the leased asset, which is typically when the tenant takes possession of, or controls, the physical use of the leased asset.
 Generally, this occurs on the lease commencement date.